 - a reduction in physical movement

 - reduced circulation, which affects the ability to have an erection

 Vaginal dryness can also be a problem.

-Depression and mood change can also cause changes in behavior and attitude.
-A partner may feel that their loved one is “not the same” as before.
+Depression and mood changes can also cause changes in behavior and attitude.
+A partner may feel that their loved one is “not the same” as before, for example.

 In rare cases, medications that increase dopamine levels in people with Parkinson’s disease may increase the person’s sex drive to an unusual level.
-This, too, can become a problem for some people.
+Although this is rare, it can become a problem for some people.